-It will take place the night before the trek at 6pm in our office, which is located at Calle Santa Teresa Nº383; 101 (first floor), we are next to SUBWAY restaurant and across the street from Sunat.
+The Briefing will be the night before the trek at 6pm in our office which is located at Calle Santa Teresa Nº383; 107 (first floor), next to SUBWAY restaurant and across the street from Sunat.

-ABSOLUTELY!
-During the Short Inca Trail to Machu Picchu, your main luggage can be stored at our office or at your hotel, both are free.
+ABABSOLUTELY!
+During the Short Inca Trail to Machu Picchu, your main luggage can be stored at our office, or your hotel, both are free.
 Please pack anything you will need for your hike in your day pack for Machu Picchu.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase a Short Inca Trail to Machu Picchu permit without the following information:

 SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the 1 day Inca Trail to Machu Picchu.
 You can make your deposit by clicking on the PAYPAL symbol on the top of our home page, or you can click on the PAYPAL symbol on our booking page.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many ATMs within the historical center to withdraw money.
-You can also pay by VISA – MASTERCARD – DISCOVER – AMERICAN EXPRESS or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA, MASTERCARD, DISCOVER, AMERICAN EXPRESS or PAYPAL.
+You can also pay by PAYPAL online but you will have to pay a 5.5% service charge by PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org.

 DEFINITELY!
-You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your Short Inca Trail to Machu Picchu permit.
+You have to bring your original passport, and it must be the same passport number you sent to us to book your Short Inca Trail to Machu Picchu permit.
 In case you are renewing your passport, go ahead and send us your old number to secure your permit, and we can change it when you get your new passport number.
 Please send the new passport number as soon as possible.

-The weather is very unpredictable and it’s difficult to foresee.
-The climate in Cusco has a temperature fluctuating between 14 º to 16 º C, with warm days and cold nights.
-The best time to do the Short Inca trail to Machu Piicchu is between the months of April through October, when the weather is warm.
-During the months of June, July and August nights are very cold which is why you are advised to bring a good quality 4 season sleeping bag.
+The weather is very unpredictable, and it’s difficult to predict.
+The climate in Cusco has a temperature fluctuating between 14º – 16º C / 57º – 60º F, with warm days and cold nights.
+The best time to do the Short Inca Trail to Machu Picchu is between April and October when the weather is warm.
+During June, July, and August, the nights are very cold, which is why you are advised to bring a good quality 4 season sleeping bag.

-The rainy season is during the months of November through March, if you want to do the Inca Trail this season has to bring warm clothes and be prepared, as the walk can be a bit more difficult, on the other hand, enjoy sight of a beautiful landscape and colorful flowers.
+The rainy season is from November through March, and if you want to do the Inca Trail this season, you will need to bring warm clothes and be prepared.
+The walk can be a bit more challenging, but you will enjoy the beautiful landscapes and colorful flowers.